Andrej Milović: Political career

 In the 42nd Government, he served as the State Secretary of the Ministry of Justice, Human and Minority Rights, and was a member of the Prosecutorial Council of Montenegro.
 He became the State Secretary from the position of the Director of the Directorate for Blockchain and Cryptocurrencies at the Ministry of Finance and Social Welfare of the Government of Montenegro.

 In August 2022, he joined the "Europe Now!"
 Movement (PES) and became a member of the party's Presidency, later appointed as the President of the Legal Council of PES.
 In 2024, he was excluded from the party following a disagreement with its president Milojko Spajić.
 He was removed from the position of Minister of Justice in July 2024, following the restructuring of the Government.

-Milović contested the 2024 Podgorica City Assembly election election as an independent candidate leading the "Podgorica List", but received only 515 votes, or 0.63%.
+Milović contested the 2024 Podgorica City Assembly election as an independent candidate leading the "Podgorica List", but received only 515 votes, or 0.63%.